thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

    * adds a new entry to deck todo with the tag diy

 `python3.9 LiTOY.py --litoy-db database.xlsx --review
-   * begin 3 sessons where LiTOY automatically picks 5 cards and review them (it's actually twice the maount of reviews that you have to do because you have 2 questions each time).
+   * begin 3 sessons where LiTOY automatically picks 5 entries and review them (it's actually twice the maount of reviews that you have to do because you have 2 questions each time).

 `python3.9 LiTOY.py --litoy-db database.xlsx --import-from-file file.txt`
     * Automatically imports from the file.
 Each line becomes an entry.
 Except if it is already part of the database.
 Lines beginning with `#` are ignored.
 Metadata will be automatically retrieved so be patient.